 Mobile apps (abbreviated from "applications") are downloadable programs designed for smart phones.
 The types of apps vary greatly, ranging from video games to dictionaries.
 For birding, this is a huge resource to take advantage of.
-The vast range of birding apps out there means you have the freedom to choose whichever best fits your own style.
-Just as some birders favor a certain field guide, the same is true for birding apps.
+In addition, the vast range of apps available to birders gives them freedom to choose one that fits their own preferences.
+Just like some birders prefer a certain field guide, the same is true for birding apps.
 The following are a few of my favorites.